Tellervo89/standardnotes-dark-theme/README.md

-# Saratoga-colored dark theme for Standard Notes
+# Dark theme for Standard Notes

 **Installation:**
 Open "Preferences" in Standard Notes and click "General".
 Open "Advanced Settings" and enter the following URL as Extension Link, then press Enter: